Ben Hixon

 About me

 - March 2013: I was awarded a Graduate Research Fellowship from the National Science Foundation.
-My tenure begins in the Fall and will continue for three years.

 - Summer 2012: I interned at Columbia University's Center for Computational Learning

-dialogue manager for different domains).
+dialog manager for different domains).

 My research interests